May 4, 2019 366

 Advertising and other promotional materials should be carefully designed and produced to appeal to the sensibilities of the consumer,

 Promotional materials should use a single or a few appeals at a time.
-The appeal should present the unique selling proposition (U.S.P.) of product.
+The appeal should present the unique selling proposition (U.S.P.) of the product.
 The unique selling proposition is that single compelling reason why buyers and users should prefer your brand to substitutes.

 Not overcrowd or overload your promotional materials with messages, texts, and graphics.
 Use different font’s styles, sizes, and colors for contrast maximum readability.